ScottTunstall/LeetcodeMergeKSortedLists/README.md

 Second attempt I used list<> and multiset<> but they were actually slower than the first approach.
 So much for optimisation!

+As usual, use this for learning, not to cheat on leetcode tests.